kwalter94/kwalter94.github.io/_posts/2023-04-30-please-format-your-squeel.md

 WHERE employees.type = 'Employee'
 ```

-In the above query, I am try to select all people that are employees.
+In the above query, I am trying to select all people that are employees.
 So by aliasing people to employees, I am effectively adding a bit more
 context to every reference I have of people in my query.
 A reader of
-the query sees employees and they understand what that is immediately
+the query sees employees and they understand what that is immediately,
 without needing to read ahead and track back.

 Another reason for aliasing is to remove unnecessary context.
 On this